boaz1e/task-management-system/README.md

 # Task Management App

 This project is a simple Task Management App with a FastAPI backend and a Streamlit frontend.
-It allows users to create, read, update, and delete tasks.
-The backend is responsible for handling data storage (MongoDB) and retrieval, while the frontend provides a user-friendly interface to interact with the tasks.
+The application allows users to perform CRUD (Create, Read, Update, Delete) operations on tasks.
+The backend, built with FastAPI, handles data storage using MongoDB, while the frontend, created with Streamlit, provides an intuitive interface for task management.

 ## Features

-- **Create Task:** Users can create a new task by providing a title, description, and status (todo or done).
+1. **Create Task:** Users can create a new task by providing a title, description, and status (todo or done).

-- **Display Tasks:** Existing tasks are displayed, showing their title, description, and status.
+2. **Display Tasks:** Existing tasks are displayed, showing their title, description, and status.

-- **Update Task:** Users can update the title, description, and status of an existing task.
+3. **Update Task:** Users can update the title, description, and status of an existing task.

-- **Delete Task:** Users can delete a task.
+4. **Delete Task:** Users can delete a task.

 ## Technologies Used